Cypress Quickstart

 {% step %}

-Add this line to your `cypress/support/e2e.js` file:
+Add the command to your `cypress/support/e2e.js` file:

 ```js